phuctrandai/Udacity-DevOps-P2/README.md

 ## Enhancements

-1. Implement Terraform to make the step build infra faster
+1. Implement the Packer to create and reuse the virtual machine as an build agent.
-2. Implement the Packer to fast create and reuse the virtual machine as an build agent with automatically install the dependency.
+2. Split the build and deploy into two pipeline: Build and Release pipeline.

 ## Demo
 [Video Demo for this Project](https://youtu.be/FPebUj41Cn0)